chengjia63/chengjia63.github.io/index.md

         Computer Science & Engineering (CSE) </a> at the University of Michigan.
 My interests are computer vision and machine learning, especially their applications in medicine and robotics.
-I am a student researcher at Machine Learning in Neurosurgery Laboratory, where I leverage my knowledge to develop software that may potentially lead to better treatment of patients.
+I am a student researcher at <a href="https://hollon.lab.medicine.umich.edu"> Machine Learning in
+        Neurosurgery Laboratory</a>, where I leverage my knowledge to develop software that may potentially lead to better treatment of patients.
         During my undergraduate studies, I was a part of Michigan Autonomous Aerial Vehicles (MAAV) and Michigan Marching Band.
         </p>
     </div>